huettner94/pcb/extended/README.md

 Note that previous versions of the PCB used GPIO 13 (D7) for the relay.
 That has the issue that GPIO 13 (D7) is shortly pulled high during boot causing the led strip to light up shortly.
 Newer versions of the PCB use GPIO 5 (D1) now which does not have that problem.
+However GPIO 5 is missing a pull-down resistor, so this has been added as well.

-On an old PCB you might want to wire this by hand.
+On an old PCB will want to:
+* Cut the input of D7
+* Cable D1 to the PCB hole below D7
+* Add a 5.1k Resistor between D1 and GND (maybe to the GND screw terminal)

 For details see [here](https://rabbithole.wwwdotorg.org/2017/03/28/esp8266-gpio.html).